ldsands/SandsPythonFunctions/README.md

 ## CI/CD

 See [this repo](https://github.com/speg03/shishakai/blob/971261e6f73ee8b9dcc83837b6c1a5f809c985f8/.github/workflows/upload-python-package.yml) for an example of someone using poetry with they're python project to upload to PyPI on push to master.

+## Other Notes About This Code

+I use "TESTCODE:" to designate code used in testing functions and scripts.
+I try to make sure to comment or delete those lines in the release versions of the package